 Whether you’re trying to pay down debt, save for a dream vacation or beef up your nest egg, having a budget is a vital part of the plan.
-Making a budget is usually a pretty straightforward process but actually following it tends to be a bigger challenge.
+Learning how to budget your money is usually a pretty straightforward process but actually following it tends to be a bigger challenge.
 Buying a new outfit or splurging on dinner out may not seem like a big deal but all those extras can add up to a big budget leak over time.
-If you’ve worked out a spending plan but you’re having trouble making it work here are some tips to help you stay on track.
+If you’ve worked out a spending plan but you’re having trouble making it work here are some budgeting tips to help you stay on track.

 Find out now: How much do I need to save for retirement?